 GSA advises institutional investors and sophisticated family offices on due diligence, investment structure, and corporate governance, principally related to direct venture capital and private equity investments.
 LVP invested over $200 million in early and development stage emerging companies, emphasizing semiconductor, security, digital media, and enterprise software sectors across three funds.

 Pascal has served as board chairman, audit committee chairman, compensation committee chairman, and board secretary for venture-backed companies since 1996 and first served as a public company director since 1993.
 Pascal is the Chairman of the board of ShotSpotter, Inc., a director of Mixed Dimensions, Inc., and a director of Cure Network Dolby Acceleration Partners LLC (joint venture with The Gladstone institutes).

 Pascal has lectured on board governance topics at top universities in the U.S. (Harvard Law School, Stanford School of Engineering, Stanford Rock Center Venture Capital Directors College), China, and Singapore.

 Pascal holds an AB in Government, cum laude, from Harvard University.
 He is a former co-chairman of the Socrates Society Forum of the Aspen Institute (2007-2009), and a former Chairman of the San Francisco Jewish Community Federation’s Business Leadership Council (2007-2008).

 Andrew is a Principal at Dolby Family Ventures, L.P. and joined in 2014 after earning his MBA at the Haas School of Business at UC-Berkeley, where he graduated with honors.
 While at Haas, Andrew was the recipient of the inaugural Investment Management Fellowship and the CFA Merit Award and served as a Consortium Fellow.
-He received second place in the 2013 Institutional Investor Student Analyst Competition for his stock portfolio in the Technology, Telecom & Media space.
+He is also a Kauffman Fellow, Class 22.

 Prior to business school, Andrew worked for five years at various Investment Banks in New York including RBS, Barclays Capital, and Merrill Lynch.
 He covered the Technology, Telecom & Media sector, focused on the capital markets.
 His responsibilities included advising US and European companies on corporate financing strategies within debt capital markets, rates/FX risk management, and various alternative funding vehicles.
 Andrew previously worked at two hedge funds and began his career in the Valuation Advisory Practice of Ernst & Young.